 Olivia is Dougie's sister.
 She specialised in UAE employment law after qualifying as a solicitor and moving out to Dubai.
 She now lives in Berkshire, is married to Simon Ingham and has two small children.
 Olivia sits on the Distribution Committee.

 Robbie Donaldson was Chair of the Trust's Distribution Committee until July 2016, when he handed over to Gordon MacGregor, a fellow Sandhurst platoon member with Dougie.
 He became a Project Manager in the Wind Energy industry when he left the Armed Forces in 2012.
 He was at school and university with Dougie and joined the Army with him.
 During his 6 years in the Forces, Robbie served with The Highlanders, 4th Batallion Royal Regiment of Scotland which included Operational Tours of Iraq and Afghanistan.
-In addition to acclimatising to civilian life, he had to get used to life as a married man when he married Caroline in the north of Scotland at the end of December 2012.
-Robbie and Caroline are now proud parents of two children.
+The Trust reluctantly accepted Robbie's decision to resign following his move to Canada with the family in 2017.

 Geoffrey Vero FCA qualified as a Chartered Accountant and has worked in the Financial Services market, especially Private Equity, for the last 25 years.
 He is currently a non Executive Chairman and Director of a range of plc companies.
 Married with three children, one of whom was a close friend of Dougie, he is also actively involved in Golf Governance and local politics.